-The extra grip heel is one half of this system, as it provides both protection and grip for the heel of this shoe, while the toe cover protects your toes from getting injured during toe-hooks or foot jams.These shoes are also surprisingly flexible thanks to the inclusion of a Flexan sole that makes it easier to match the contour of the wall that you’re climbing.
+The extra grip heel is one half of this system, as it provides both protection and grip for the heel of this shoe, while the toe cover protects your toes in toe-hooks or foot jams.These shoes are also surprisingly flexible thanks to the inclusion of a Flexan sole that makes it easier to match the contour of the wall that you’re climbing.
 Overall, these climbing shoes from SCARPA are ideal for more advanced climbers who want performance above everything else.

-Once again, we’ll be reviewing the Tarantulace climbing shoes from La Sportiva, but this time, they are the women’s variant.
+Once again, we’ll be reviewing the Tarantulace climbing shoes from La Sportiva, but this time, the are the women’s version.
 There are not many differences between these shoes and the men’s, but there are a few ways that they have been changed, mostly in terms of size.

 You’ll find that the sole of these shoes is still made out of FriXion RS rubber, so it holds its shape without sacrificing too much grip.
 Since this rubber is so much more durable than on other climbing shoes, you’ll be able to use them for a longer period of time, getting more for your money.

-The moisture absorbent lining on the tongue of these shoes helps make them much more comfortable for long climbs since you won't have to deal with excessive sweat buildup.
+The moisture absorbent lining on the tongue of these shoes helps make them much more comfortable for longer climbing sessions since you won't have to deal with excessive moisture buildup.
 As with most modern climbing shoes, the asymmetric design makes it easier to stand on small footholds.

 The sole isn't the only part of this shoe that is designed to last longer, however.
 The top of the Tarantulace is made out of flexible leather that is meant to protect your toes.
-In addition to ensuring that your toes don't get injured, the hardened top means that wear and tear won't be as much of a problem.
+In addition to ensuring that your toes don't get injured, the hardened top will reduce wear and tear.

 Of course, the Tarantulace system is the very aspect that makes these shoes unique, and is part of the reason why these shoes are so incredibly popular.
-If you don’t want your laces to come undone halfway through a climb, and you prefer a quick, easy method to ensure that your shoes are tight, these are the best option.
+If you are looking for a great introductory shoe, and prefer laces over straps, these shoes are a fantastic option.

 These Evolv climbing shoes feature several aspects that set these shoes apart from other women’s models in the same price range.
-While these shoes are surprisingly reasonably priced for their quality, you will find that they don’t sacrifice additional features.
+While these shoes are surprisingly reasonably priced for their quality, you will find that they do not sacrifice function for affordability.

-These shoes feature a dual strap closure which will stay tight during climbing, but are simple enough to tighten before starting.
+These shoes feature a dual strap closure which will stay tight during climbing, but are easily tightened as well.
 The toe profile is specifically designed for women's narrower feet, and it also helps improve rigidity and to protection.

 The internal lining of these shoes is made out of nylon, and its purpose is twofold: first off, it absorbs moisture from your feet, and second, it makes these shoes easier to slip on.
 Second, if you end up using these shoes for an extended period and they've worn out, you can always opt to get them resoled.

-Speaking of the soles on these shoes, the 4.2 mm TRAX XT-5 rubber that is used on them helps improve grip at the expense of slightly less durability.
-While these soles may not be made of the most durable rubber, they are thick enough to last quite a few climbs before needing to be replaced.
+Speaking of the soles on these shoes, the 4.2 mm TRAX XT-5 rubber used helps improve grip at the expense of slightly less durability.
+While these soles may not be made of the most durable rubber, they are thick enough to last many months of significant use before needing to be replaced.

 The VTR-3D rand used on these shoes is the reason why they can last for many years, even with a softer rubber compound on the sole.
 Throughout the shoe, the thickness of the rand will vary based on which areas tend to see the most contact, with thicker patches present on the areas that are most abused.

 We've reviewed the top climbing shoes for kids and haven't come across a model that can hope to compete with the Climb X kinder.
-One of the unique features that are present in these climbing shoes is a leather heel cup that can be removed once your child's feet start growing.
+THis shoe is probably the best all-around climbing shoe for the beginning child.
+One of the unique features that are present in these climbing shoes is a heel cup that can be removed once your child's feet start growing.

-The soles on these shoes are made out of X-factor rubber, which provides additional grip for those challenging climbs.
-These shoes are well suited for use both indoors and outdoors, so your little one can still use them while practicing in the climbing gym and may also use them when they start outdoor climbing.
+The soles on these shoes are made out of X-factor rubber, which provides additional grip for challenging climbs.
+These shoes are well suited for use both indoors and outdoors, so your little one can still use them while practicing in the climbing gym and may also use them for outdoor climbing.

-These shoes are also designed to be easier for children to put on by themselves.
-The velcro closure makes them easier to fasten, and the pull tabs on the back make it easier to put these shoes on.
+These shoes are also designed to be easy for children to put on by themselves.
+The velcro closure makes them easier to fasten, and the pull tabs on the back make it easier to put these shoes on and take them off.
 You can also usually find these shoes on sale for a reasonable price when you consider all of the additional features you get with them.

 So you may be wondering what’s so critical about getting the best climbing shoes on the market, and you’ll find that it has to do with balancing your performance and comfort.